G01d3nW01f/backdoor-gen/README.md

 so optimal for file upload system security testing that's for above

-And every run timming initialize ask of allow to delete to old junkfiles..
+And every timming of initialize for ask of allow to delete to old junkfiles....
 So if ip has changed but don't need to rewrite to script.

 Install: